Error Handling

 When encountering an error, you have several options, depending on the severity of the error.
 Generally, it is helpful to see if your application gets started from the bootloader.
 See the Console Output documentation for more information about where you find the application and bootloader output.

-If your application keeps running, you can just perform an update via dfu-util.
+If your application keeps running, you can just perform an update via the firmware loader.
 See the Getting Started guide for an example.
+The unified firmware loader supports both USB DFU and UDS DFU update mechanisms.

-If you application keeps hangig itself up (e.g. segfaults) and a dfu is not possible, boot into the USB DFU Bootloader Mode (ARDEP v1) and flash a new application from there.
+If your application keeps hanging itself up (e.g. segfaults) and a firmware loader update is not possible, boot into the Firmware Loader Mode and flash a new application from there.

 If you can’t get into bootloader mode, you should delete the whole flash memory and flash a new bootloader and application.
-For this, you need to connect an external debugger on the SWD pins on the board.
+For this, you need to connect an external debugger on the SWD pins on the board (or use the on-board debugger on v2 boards).

-To build the bootloader, you can use the following command:
+To build the bootloader with the unified firmware loader, you can use sysbuild:

 Then erase the flash memory of the ardep board.

 After flashing the bootloader, flash the application of your choice.
-See the Getting Started guide and the USB DFU Bootloader Mode (ARDEP v1) documentation for this.
+See the Getting Started guide and the Firmware Loader Mode documentation for this.